Data Forest logo

 5. Apache Kafka supports a wide range of data sources and formats, making it a flexible platform for data integration.
 Customers can process data from different sources, including databases, message queues, and IoT devices, and support it in real time.

 Apache Kafka is a distributed system that runs in a segmented form on many machines at once, forming a cluster; to the end user, they look like a single node.
 The distribution of Kafka is that the storage, receipt, and distribution of messages are organized on different nodes (the so-called "brokers").
 The advantages of this approach are high availability and fault tolerance.
+If you want to always be on the cutting edge of technology, book a call.

 Data Path When Integrating Data with Apache Kafka